Vertigo & Dizziness

 The condition is treated by certain repositioning maneuvers.
 Chiropractors at the DeCrescenzo Chiropractic are trained to perform the Epley or Semont Maneuver, which is a simple and well-tolerated technique.

-The chiropractor will move you into specific positions depending on what has previously been found in the assessment, using gravity to move the calcium carbonate crystals away into an area of the inner ear where they will cause no further symptoms.
+The chiropractor in East Providence RI, Pawtucket RI, Providence RI, or Central Falls RI will move you into specific positions depending on what has previously been found in the assessment, using gravity to move the calcium carbonate crystals away into an area of the inner ear where they will cause no further symptoms.

-Chiropractic is not suited for all types of dizziness, but if we can’t help you we will refer you back to your general practioner.
+Chiropractic is not suited for all types of dizziness, but if we can't help you we will refer you back to your general practitioner.

 If you have any of the above symptoms and want further information, please call one of the DeCrescenzo Chiropractic centers or contact us at (401) 435-2002.